The Best All-in-one ETFs in Canada for March 2025

 Risk tolerance refers to the degree of variability in investment returns one is willing to accept.
 One must be aware of risk tolerance to create a diversified portfolio that matches personal investment objectives and financial goals.

-One way to assess risk tolerance is by examining the ETF’s asset allocation, as we reviewed thoroughly in this article.
+One way to assess risk tolerance is by examining the ETF’s asset allocation, as I reviewed thoroughly in this article.

-ETFs with a higher proportion of equity holdings are typically more volatile and carry a higher risk, even some dividend ETFs, while those with a greater share of fixed-income securities are more stable, offering lower returns but reduced risk.
+ETFs with a higher proportion of equity holdings are typically more volatile and carry a higher risk, even some dividend ETFs.
+On the flip side, those with a greater share of fixed-income securities are more stable, offering lower returns but reduced risk.

 On the other hand, investors with a higher risk tolerance may prefer ETFs with more significant equity exposure, as these can potentially provide higher returns over the long term.
 These investors are more comfortable with the volatility of equity markets.
 They can withstand short-term losses in pursuit of long-term capital growth.

 Balancing risk and potential returns is vital in creating a diversified portfolio.
 In other words, investors should seek to combine ETFs with a range of asset allocations, including both equity and fixed-income holdings, to strike an optimal balance.
-This approach provides a layer of protection against market changes and reduces the overall risk in a portfolio.
+These all-in-one funds do just that.

 What account should I have these all-in-one ETFs in?